 The makers of the Justice League Unlimited DVD box sets (at least the ones released in the United States) seem to have been confused.
 The “Season One” set actually contains all the episodes from the first two seasons.
 The “Season Two” set contains the episodes from the third (and final) season—but the screenshots on the packaging are all from second-season episodes.
 Furthermore, all the artwork of Hawkgirl for both seasons is of her in her classic costume, one she ditched at the end of the original series and doesn't wear at all in Unlimited.

-The Hi-Tops Video release of It Was a Short Summer, Charlie Brown depicts Charlie Brown, Snoopy, and the gang at the beach on the front and back of the cover, but the special itself involves the characters going to summer camp.
+The Hi-Tops Video release of It Was a Short Summer, Charlie Brown depicts Charlie Brown, Snoopy, and the gang at the beach on the front and back covers, but the special itself involves the characters going to summer camp.

 The animated adaptation of Tintin in America in Nelvana's acclaimed adaptation of Hergé's comic book series Tintin also lies.
-The cover of the video cassette is the same as the comic book album and depicts Tintin being held captive by Native Americans.
-In the album itself, this indeed happens.
-In the animated adaptation, Tintin is never seen in the presence of any Native American at all, nor being captured by them.
+The cover of the video is the same as the comic book and depicts Tintin being held captive by Native Americans.
+In the comic book itself, this indeed happens.
+In the animated adaptation though, Tintin is never seen in the presence of any Native American at all, nor being captured by them.
 Probably in order to avoid some of the racism of the original.

 On the cover of the Rugrats VHS A Baby's Gotta Do What A Baby's Gotta Do, a scene from "Tommy's First Birthday" is used.
 The episode does not appear on the VHS (or any of the Rugrats VHS releases).